Loonie: Background

 Canada first minted a silver dollar coin in 1935 to celebrate the 25th anniversary of George V's reign as king.
 The voyageur dollar, so named because it featured an Indigenous person and a French voyageur paddling a canoe on the reverse, was minted in silver until 1967, after which it was composed primarily of nickel.
-The coins did not see wide circulation, mainly due to their size and weight; the nickel version weighed 15.6 g and was 32.1 mm in diameter, and was itself smaller than the silver version.
+The coins did not see wide circulation, mainly due to their size and weight; the nickel version weighs 15.6 g and is 32.1 mm in diameter, and is itself smaller than the silver version.
 By 1978, Canadian businesses, namely vending machine operators, and transit authorities were advocating for a one-dollar coin that circulated more easily.

 By 1982, the Royal Canadian Mint had begun work on a new composition for the dollar coin that it hoped would lead to increased circulation.
 At the same time, vending machine operators and transit systems were lobbying the Government of Canada to replace the dollar banknotes with more widely circulating coins.
 A Commons committee recommended in 1985 that the dollar bill be eliminated despite a lack of evidence that Canadians would support the move.
 The government argued that it would save between $175 million and $250 million over 20 years by switching from bills that had a lifespan of less than a year to coins that would last two decades.